-Every group will be provided with a guide and written instructions to make this Japanese staple.
+Every group will receive a guide and instructions for making this Japanese staple.
 The instructors will help you throughout, from the noodle-making techniques to the draining and soup-making process.

 The best part of these classes is that they accommodate many different dietary restrictions by providing Halal-chicken, vegan, and vegetarian options for toppings.
 Your instructor will create an enjoyable experience that will become one of your Japan trip highlights.

 Enjoy a one-of-a-kind Tokyo ramen kitchen experience.
 You will prepare ramen in a ramen shop’s kitchen.
 Get the feel of a professional ramen chef, using fresh ingredients and proper cooking equipment.
 Learning to make ramen is fun, and you should definitely try it.